Updated on November 1, 2022

 A simple letter of intent may be one to two pages long, while a complex one setting forth detailed contemplated terms may be 15 to 20 pages long.
 A simple LOI may set forth the amount of earnest money deposit, amount of loan, amount that will be paid in cash at the close of escrow, when escrow will open, amount of security deposit, and lease effective date.
 A lengthier and more detailed letter of intent may include a lot of the terms that will ultimately show up in the final lease or purchase and sales agreement, including terms of due diligence, inspection rights and obligations, financing, representations and warranties, title insurance, waivers, allocation of closing costs, remedies for default and liquidated damages, and commissions, among other topics.

 Typically, letters of intent are prepared by real estate agents or brokers who are assisting with the lease or purchase transaction.
-However, it is a good idea to hire an attorney to review it before it is finalized and signed.
+However, it is a good idea to hire a real estate attorney in Los Angeles to review it before it is finalized and signed.
 Hiring an attorney to help you spot issues may help you ensure that the entire deal will not have to be reworked at a later date.
 It may also help you ensure that you do not inadvertently create contract terms when you do not intend for the LOI to be nonbinding.

 A letter of intent may be binding or nonbinding, depending on the parties’ intent and the language of the LOI.
 It may also be nonbinding overall but have certain provisions that are binding, such as a confidentiality provision or provide the prospective purchaser or tenant certain reimbursement costs if the deal falls through.
 A nonbinding letter of intent is used for general discussion purposes only and is not an offer, acceptance, or contract.